This post may contain affiliate links.

 What are Brigadeiro Truffles?

 Brigadeiro truffles are a Brazilian sweet made with just 3 ingredients that are sweetened condensed milk, cocoa powder, and butter.
-Its origin is around world war 2 when there was a shortage of sugar in Brazil while sweetened condensed milk was available so the desert came into being.
-Bitter circumstances can have joyful aftermath. (
+Its origin is around world war 2 when there was a shortage of sugar in Brazil while sweetened condensed milk was available so the dessert came into being.
+Bitter circumstances can have joyful aftermath.
+Find more about Brazilian food at iheatbrazil.com.

 As stated above the original classic or traditional Brigadeiro that was created by a confectioner in Rio de Janeiro is unbeatable and tastes great.
 As time elapsed other variations also developed and took this humble yet delicious sweet to a gourmet dessert level.